square-one/square-one-cms/README.md

  * Keep a focus on simplicity and being a solid base for development.
  * Stay in sync with the Joomla Platform and Joomla CMS as much as possible.

+Just because Square One has removed a feature or functionality doesn't mean that it isn't useful.
+The mindset is to create a baseline for Joomla! which has the fewest number of default extensions while still being capable of being a CMS.

 ## Can I use Square One?

 Square One is not yet even in alpha, which means don't use it except for testing.
 Seriously, don't do it on a live site, site security or performance cannot be validated until the code is finalized.